Interviews

 Graduated Harvard Medical School Class of 1979

 From 1984 to 1997, Dr. Oriol was the director of obstetric anesthesia at Beth Israel Deaconess Medical Center.
 She is known for developing the "walking epidural," an anesthetic technique which allows laboring women to move, as well as the NEO-VAC Meconium Suction Catheter for newborn resuscitation.
 She is associate professor of anesthesia at Harvard Medical School.
-She is currently Faculty Associate Dean for Community Engagement in Medical Education.
+She is currently the Faculty Associate Dean for Community Engagement in Medical Education.

 “To have a senior faculty say you all got in through the back door was extremely damaging”